 Consumers and shoppers are looking for as much transparency as possible about the products they’re interested in.
 Think in-store tablets, virtual reality, demonstration videos, user guides, and even QR codes, a trend which seems to be growing as lockdown measures start to ease.

 Giving them the opportunity to access information from in-store devices can encourage shoppers to make a purchase by streamlining the customer experience.

-In the rush to digitise the entire shopping experience, many have ignored some of the important aspects of shopping, such as the relationships between employees and shoppers.
+In the rush to digitise the entire shopping experience, many have ignored some of the important aspects of shopping, such as the relationship between employees and shoppers.

 The more you can make your experience feel like a seamless transition from your website to your store, the more comfortable your customers will be shopping with you.

-The Automotive industry is one of the biggest industries affected by these changes.
-Car retailers are quickly migrating towards an omni-channel customer journey, making sure the customer experience is equally as good on all touch points.
+Many industries are affected by these changes, and a few big brands are choosing to migrate towards an omni-channel customer journey, making sure the customer experience is equally as good at every touch point of the journey.*